 Clinical trials involve the administration of the product candidates to healthy volunteers or patients with the disease to be treated under the supervision of a qualified principal investigator.
 Clinical trials are conducted under protocols detailing, among other things, the objectives of the study, the parameters to be used in monitoring safety, and the efficacy criteria to be evaluated.
 A protocol for each clinical trial and any subsequent protocol amendments must be submitted to the FDA as part of the IND.
 Further, each clinical trial must be reviewed and approved by an independent IRB, either centrally or individually at each institution at which the clinical trial will be conducted.
 The IRB will consider, among other things, ethical factors, the safety of human subjects and the possible liability of the institution.
-There are also requirements governing the reporting of ongoing clinical trials and clinical trial results to public registries.
-The FDA, the IRB or the clinical trial sponsor may suspend or terminate clinical trials at any time on various grounds, including a finding that the subjects or patients are being exposed to an unacceptable health risk.
+There are also requirements governing the reporting of ongoing clinical trials and clinical trials at any time on various grounds, including a finding that the subjects or patients are being exposed to an unacceptable health risk.
 Additionally, some clinical trials are overseen by an independent group of qualified experts organized by the clinical trial sponsor, known as a data safety monitoring board or committee.
 This group provides authorization for whether or not a trial may move forward at designated check points based on access to certain data from the study.
 We may also suspend or terminate a clinical trial based on evolving business objectives and/or competitive climate.